 State Choices to Promote Effective Parenting

-- Provide option to extend Medicaid coverage for family planning to otherwise ineligible low-income women 2
+- Extends Medicaid coverage for family planning to otherwise ineligible low-income women 2

-- Exempt single parents on TANF from work requirements until the youngest child reaches age 1.
-[FY 2011]3
+- Exempts single parents on TANF from work requirements until the youngest child reaches age 1 [FY 2016]3

-- Reduce the TANF work requirement to 20 hours or less for single parents with children under age 6 [FY 2011]3
+- Reduces the TANF work requirement to 20 hours or less for single parents with children under age 6 [FY 2016]3

 State Choices to Promote Family Economic Security

-- Establish a state minimum wage that exceeds the federal minimum wage ($7.25/hr).
-4
+- Established a state minimum wage that meets or exceeds $9.10/hr and is indexed to inflation 4

-- Exempt single-parent families of three below the poverty level from personal income tax.
-5
+- Exempts single-parent families of three below the federal poverty level from personal income tax 5

-- Offer a refundable state Earned Income Tax Credit.
-6
+- Offers a refundable state Earned Income Tax Credit 6

-- Offer a refundable state dependent care tax credit.
-7
+- Offers a refundable state dependent care tax credit [FY 2016]7

-- Keep copayments for child care subsidies below 10% of family income for families of three at 150% FPL 8
+- Keeps copayments for child care subsidies below 10% of family income for families of three at 150% FPL 8

-- Offer exemptions and/or extensions of the TANF benefit time limit for women who are pregnant or caring for a child under age 6.
-[FY 2011]3
+- Offers exemptions and/or extensions of the TANF benefit time limit for women who are pregnant or caring for a child under age 6 [FY 2016]3

 Data Notes and Sources